SerratedSharp/CSharpWasmRecipes/README.md

 ### C# Awaiting an Event Exposed as a JS Promise

 Sometimes it is necessary to guarantee that an operation has completed before continuing execution, but some older JS APIs only signal completion using JS events rather than returning promises.
 We can wrap the event in a new JS promise, and then C# code can await the promise.
-Note this is not appropriate for all events, and it is possible for JS events to raise C# events.
-(TODO: Document event subscription)
+Note this is not appropriate for all events.
+See **Events** section for methods of subscribing to JS events from C#.

 This JS creates a `<script>` element to load a javascript file, and exposes the `onload` event as a promise that resolves when the script is loaded.
 This is useful for awaiting the loading of a JS library.